gpsuser/UCMCO5225_class_Kotlin/week3/3_kotlin_abstract_inheritance_lecture.md

-# Inheritance and Liskov Substitution Principle in Kotlin
+# Inheritance, Abstract Classes and Interfaces in Kotlin
 ## CO5225 - Lecture Session

 ---